libre3d/render-3d/README.md

 overall file that does everything.

 We took the "idea" of how the shell script did things, and ported it into a PHP library that made system calls.
-The look of the rendered images was lacking, so the schene's template file was almost completely changed.
+The look of the rendered images was lacking, so the scene's template file was almost completely changed.
 We found that POVRay has a lot of potential behind it if you take the time to learn how to set up the scene and do a little math to figure out the best camera angle and such.